bemurphy/hao/README.md

 The Heroku apps are named like app-staging and app-production where app is equal to basename $PWD.

-`_` in the basename will translate to `-` in the appname as heroku does not permit underscores in names.
+`_` in the basename will translate to `-` in the appname as Heroku does not permit underscores in names.

 ## Usage